nvquanghuy/lazydb/README.md

 LazyDB is an simple, elegant PHP mySQL database library.
-As the name suggests, it requires minimal line of PHP code.
+As the name suggests, it's meant for lazy developers and requires minimal amount of PHP code to work with mySQL database.

 **Features:**
 +   Fetch and transform table's records into PHP array.